Pompeii wall painting

 • Population: estimated ~11,000–20,000 residents around A.D.
 79.

-• Victims: human remains discovered number in the low thousands, many killed by ash, toxic gases, and heat.
+• Victims: remains discovered number in the low thousands; many died from heat, gases, and ash inhalation.

-• UNESCO World Heritage: the archaeological areas of Pompeii, Herculaneum, and Torre Annunziata were inscribed in 1997.
+• UNESCO World Heritage: Pompeii, Herculaneum, and Torre Annunziata were inscribed in 1997.

-• Tourism today: approximately 4 million visitors/year; peak-day management often caps entries around 20,000/day.
+• Tourism today: about 4 million visitors/year, with peak-day entry management around 20,000/day.

 Photo date: August 24, 2016 (Nagoya City Museum, “World Heritage: Pompeii Frescoes”)